vercel/examples/edge-middleware/query-params-filter/README.md

 # Filtering Query Parameters

-The example shows how to filter query parameters from the URL using Edge Functions.
+The example shows how to filter query parameters from the URL using Edge Middleware.

 To see how it works, check the middleware function in [`middleware.ts`](middleware.ts):